 Consultation with other lawyers in the firm should be a basic of the firm's culture.
-Many firms require consultation with at least one fellow attorney prior to issuing an opinion.43 Other firms that do not require consultation in basic or routine opinion matters might well require consultation where the project involves different legal or factual issues or involves a new client.
+Many firms require consultation with at least one fellow attorney prior to giving an opinion.
+Id. at 329.
+Other firms that do not require consultation in basic or routine opinion matters might well require consultation where the project involves different legal or factual issues or involves a new client.
 Id.
-These intra-firm consultations can often be informal or formalized where the firm has a mechanism for assigning a second lawyer to provide consultation.
-Legal malpractice insurance carriers are often now encouraging or requiring the use of some kind of formal consultation system.44 Of course, such a consultant system assumes that the required expertise is available at the opinion giver's firm.
-If not, experts outside the firm should be consulted, either formally or informally.45
+These intra-firm consultations can often be informal, or formalized where the firm has a mechanism for assigning a second lawyer to provide consultation.
+Legal malpractice insurance carriers are often now encouraging or requiring the use of some kind of formal consultation system.
+Id. at 330.
+Of course, such a consultant system assumes that the required expertise is available at the opinion giver's firm.
+If not, experts outside the firm should be consulted, either formally or informally.
+Id.